Salmson S4: Salmson S4-C 8CV (1932–1934?)

 The car was launched in the autumn of 1932 with a 4-cylinder 1465 cc (8CV) engine for which a maximum output of 41 hp-metric at 3,800 rpm was claimed, supporting a listed top speed of 110 km/h.
 The unit was unusual, for the time, in that it incorporated a twin overhead camshaft.
 It also used a dual-direction magneto coil that doubled as a starter motor, as well as a 12-volt electrical system.

 Power passed to the rear wheels using a classic 4-speed manual transmission.
 However, from May 1934 it became possible to specify, at extra cost, a "Cotal Preselector transmission".
 Suspension was based on rigid axles front and back with longitudinal leaf springs, semi-elliptic at the front and attached using demi-cantilevers at the back.

 At the 27th Paris Motor show in October 1933 the car was priced by the manufacturer at 21,950 francs in bare chassis form.
-The manufacturer's inventiveness was more apparent under the bonnet than in respect of the body options, which were typically conventional at best: the car incorporated a flat grill at the front, which by 1933 was perceived by some a little old fashioned.
+The manufacturer's inventiveness was more apparent under the bonnet than in respect of the body options, which were typically conventional at best: the car incorporated a flat grille at the front, which by 1933 was perceived by some a little old fashioned.
 The 2890 mm wheelbase chassis was also offered with a selection of standard bodies that included a 2-door "Faux Cabriolet" four-seater body priced at 29,900 francs, a four-seater, two-door "Coach Lumineux" at 30,950 francs, a four-door "Berline" (sedan/saloon) at 31,650 francs, a sports-bodied "Roadster" at 31,450 francs, and a "Cabriolet" at 33,500 francs.
 Also listed was a "berline alongė" (lengthened sedan/saloon) at 31,950 francs.